pvcraven/web-development-class/source/06_server_management/06_aws_software_setup/aws_software_setup.rst

 each time we push new code up to the repository.
 That way we don't have to log into our web server each time there is a change.

-Do do this, we will create a "deploy script."
+To do this, we will create a "deploy script."

-.. raw:: html

-    <iframe width="560" height="315" src="https://www.youtube.com/embed/AYhqDJLufzg" frameborder="0" allowfullscreen></iframe>

 * Start with a project that you already have worked on.
 Probably your last assignment.